COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Benchmark for Confined-Space Manipulation

 \textit{Level 1 (Basic Occlusion):} These scenes feature moderate clutter where the target, though occluded by simple obstacles, can be found via monotonic exploration paths.

-\textit{Level 2 (Severe Occlusion):} Target accessibility is drastically reduced compared to \textit{Level 1}.
+\textit{Level 2 (Severe Occlusion):} Target accessibility is reduced compared to \textit{Level 1}.
 The object is hidden, requiring non-monotonic paths (e.g., looking behind an obstacle and then backing out).
 This category is designed to test an algorithm's ability to find the target through global exploration.

 \textit{Level 3 (High Kinematic Constraint):} These scenes feature the same level of occlusion as \textit{Level 1}, but with additional obstacles introduced near the manipulator's base.
-This setup specifically challenges the planner's awareness of its full-body kinematics and its ability to manipulate under high kinematic constraints.
+This setup specifically challenges the planner's awareness of its full-body kinematics.

 \textit{Level 4 (Coupled Challenge):} This level combines the severe occlusion of \textit{Level 2} with the high kinematic constraints of \textit{Level 3}.
 Success in this level requires an algorithm to plan a global, potentially non-monotonic exploration trajectory to handle severe occlusion, and subsequently conduct manipulation under high kinematic constraints.